Fall Steelhead Fishing In Michigan: Techniques Guides Use

 Often, there is a small number of steelhead that will make their way into the rivers with the salmon in September.

+Early fall fishing can have anglers fishing in 80F, while late fall fishing can be below freezing.
 The key to fishing fall steelhead in Michigan is knowing how to adapt as the water temperatures gradually get colder.

 The reason I mention this is because a steelhead in September or October in warmer water will feed, hold, and migrate differently than a steelhead in the late fall in very cold water.